cos88/py/README.md

 # py
-This is a python pandas example
+This is a python 3 examples